Advanced Safeguarding & Child Protection Course for Designated Safeguarding Leads (DSLs)

 About the trainer:

-Michael Hawkins is a trained teacher who has been working in London schools for over 20 years.
+Michael Hawkins has worked in education for over 20 years, in a range of London schools, for Local Authorities and in a national role.
 He has held a number of positions involving safeguarding vulnerable children.
-He has held responsibility for safeguarding refugee children and Looked After children for schools and an inner London Local Authority.
+He has held responsibility for safeguarding refugee, SEND and Looked After children for schools and an inner London Local Authority.
 He has worked alongside multi agency teams to promote safeguarding practices in schools, training teachers, pastoral leaders and senior leaders.
-Recently he was Designated Safeguarding Lead for a school working with vulnerable children on the autistic spectrum.

 Feedback from recent courses: